AsukaOyama/GBDT-DM-Prediction/README.md

 - LightGBM (https://lightgbm.readthedocs.io/en/latest/)

 # Dataset
-Put the CSV file you want to predict in the "Data" folder (test.csv is already included).
+Put the CSV file you want to predict in the DATA folder (test.csv is already included).

 - Data Description